izakpavel/izakpavel.github.io/_posts/2019-08-29-tweaking-animations-with-GeometryEffect.markdown

 Since [ProjectionTransform] supports initialization from [CATtransform3D] structure, it is possible to introduce full 3D transformations of the view.

 In the example below the rotation along y axis is introduced.
 Note setting of `m34` element that sets the perspective parameter of the projection transformation.
 Without that the projection of the view is orthographic.
+Similarly as before, since the origin of the object space is in top left corner, we need to apply two translation transformations.
+Here the first is being done in 3D space to shift center of rotation and tha latter is affine transformation in view space.

 {% highlight swift %}
 struct CustomRotationEffect3D: GeometryEffect {